auca/com.121/Practice/Practice_02.md

 how it works.
 Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `while` loop.
-The source file should be named `06.goto.c` Rewrite the code for the `while` loop in 32-bit x86 inline assembly.
+The source file should be named `06.goto.c` Rewrite the code for the `while` loop into 32- or 64-bit x86 inline assembly.
 Name the source file `06.inline.c`.

-Write a program `07` to print all ASCII characters from code 32 up to 126 with a `for` loop.
-Print the output in a tabular manner with 16 or 32 characters per every row.
-Represent the constant 16 or 32 in a macro definition.
+Write a program `07` to print all ASCII characters from code 33 up to 126 with a `for` loop.
+Print the output in a tabular manner with 16 characters per row.
+Represent the constant 16 as a macro definition.
 Take a look at the assembly in GDB.
 Step through the code to analyze how it works.
 Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `for` loop.
 The source file should be named `07.goto.c`.
-Rewrite the `for` loop in 32-bit x86 inline assembly.
+Rewrite the `for` loop in the C code into 32- or 64-bit x86 GCC inline assembly.
 Name the source file `07.inline.c`.

 ## GitHub Checkpoint #2, Part 1-3